JeffDeCola/my-cheat-sheets/other/random-things/taxes-cheat-sheet/README.md

       **[FORM 8995](https://github.com/JeffDeCola/my-cheat-sheets/tree/master/other/random-things/taxes-cheat-sheet#form-8995---qualified-business-income-deduction) LINE 1**
       ->
       **LINE 15**
-* LINE 14 - ADD LINES 12 AND 13 - YOUR TOTAL DEDUCTIONS
+* LINE 14 - Add Lines 12 and 13 - Your Total Deductions

 #### TAXABLE INCOME

-* LINE 15 - SUBTRACT LINE 14 FROM LINE 11 - YOUR TAXABLE INCOME
+* LINE 15 - Subtract Line 14 from Line 11 - Your Taxable Income

 ### TAX AND CREDITS

 #### TAX

-* LINE 16 - YOUR TAX
+* LINE 16 - Your Tax

 #### (ADD) ADDITIONAL TAXES

-* LINE 17 - ADDITIONAL TAXES FROM SCHEDULE 2 (PART I)
+* LINE 17 - Additional Taxes from Schedules 2 (Part I)

 #### SUBTOTAL

-* LINE 18 - ADD LINES 16 AND 17
+* LINE 18 - Add Lines 16 and 17

 #### (MINUS) CREDITS AND PAYMENTS

-* LINE 19 - CHILD TAX CREDITS
+* LINE 19 - Child Tax Credits
-* LINE 20 - ADDITIONAL CREDITS AND PAYMENTS FROM SCHEDULE 3
+* LINE 20 - Additional Payments and Credits from Schedule 3
-* LINE 21 - ADD LINES 19 AND 20 - YOUR TOTAL CREDITS AND PAYMENTS
+* LINE 21 - Add Lines 19 and 20 - Your Total Credits and Payments

 #### SUBTOTAL

-* LINE 22 - SUBTRACT LINE 21 FROM LINE 18
+* LINE 22 - Subtract Line 21 from 18

 #### (ADD) OTHER TAXES

-* LINE 23 - OTHER TAXES FROM SCHEDULE 2 (PART II)
+* LINE 23 - Other Taxes from Schedules 2 (Part II)

 #### TOTAL TAX

-* LINE 24 - ADD LINE 22 AND LINE 23 - YOUR TOTAL TAX
+* LINE 24 - Add Lines 22 and 23 - Your Total Tax

 ### PAYMENTS